Delphia USA Inc. Makes New Investment in Arrowhead Pharmaceuticals, Inc. (NASDAQ:ARWR)

-Several other large investors have also recently made changes to their positions in ARWR.
-FMR LLC increased its holdings in Arrowhead Pharmaceuticals by 96.1% in the 2nd quarter.
-FMR LLC now owns 2,742,968 shares of the biotechnology company’s stock valued at $96,580,000 after purchasing an additional 1,344,444 shares during the last quarter.
-State Street Corp boosted its position in shares of Arrowhead Pharmaceuticals by 19.2% during the second quarter.
-State Street Corp now owns 5,582,746 shares of the biotechnology company’s stock worth $196,568,000 after buying an additional 900,791 shares during the period.
-Renaissance Technologies LLC acquired a new stake in shares of Arrowhead Pharmaceuticals in the first quarter valued at $17,490,000.
-Bank of America Corp DE raised its holdings in shares of Arrowhead Pharmaceuticals by 38.8% in the 1st quarter.
-Bank of America Corp DE now owns 826,932 shares of the biotechnology company’s stock valued at $38,030,000 after buying an additional 231,243 shares during the period.
-Finally, Candriam Luxembourg S.C.A. lifted its stake in Arrowhead Pharmaceuticals by 356.3% during the 1st quarter.
-Candriam Luxembourg S.C.A. now owns 270,054 shares of the biotechnology company’s stock worth $12,419,000 after acquiring an additional 210,867 shares in the last quarter.
+Several other large investors have also modified their holdings of the business.
+FMR LLC grew its position in shares of Arrowhead Pharmaceuticals by 96.1% in the second quarter.
+FMR LLC now owns 2,742,968 shares of the biotechnology company’s stock valued at $96,580,000 after purchasing an additional 1,344,444 shares during the period.
+State Street Corp increased its stake in shares of Arrowhead Pharmaceuticals by 19.2% in the second quarter.
+State Street Corp now owns 5,582,746 shares of the biotechnology company’s stock worth $196,568,000 after buying an additional 900,791 shares during the last quarter.
+Renaissance Technologies LLC acquired a new stake in shares of Arrowhead Pharmaceuticals during the 1st quarter valued at approximately $17,490,000.
+Bank of America Corp DE grew its stake in Arrowhead Pharmaceuticals by 38.8% during the 1st quarter.
+Bank of America Corp DE now owns 826,932 shares of the biotechnology company’s stock worth $38,030,000 after buying an additional 231,243 shares during the last quarter.
+Finally, Candriam Luxembourg S.C.A. increased its position in Arrowhead Pharmaceuticals by 356.3% in the 1st quarter.
+Candriam Luxembourg S.C.A. now owns 270,054 shares of the biotechnology company’s stock valued at $12,419,000 after acquiring an additional 210,867 shares during the period.
 67.29% of the stock is currently owned by institutional investors and hedge funds.

 Arrowhead Pharmaceuticals Profile